 Part B: Algal Blooms in the Gulf of California

 In Part A, you saw how adding nutrients to algal cultures increased their reproduction rates.
 Fertilizer, much like what you added to your lab cultures, finds its way into lakes and oceans through runoff from agricultural farms, golf courses, and suburban lawns.
 Other nutrients get added from the atmosphere, soil erosion, upwelling, aquaculture facilities, and sewage plants.
-In this part of the investigation, you will use images and data from the Sea-viewing Wide Field-of-view Sensor (SeaWiFS) Project, to look for correlations between phytoplankton blooms in the Gulf of California and the addition of nutrients through agricultural runoff from the surrounding land.
+In this part of the investigation, you will use data from NASA's Aqua MODIS satellite.
+You will view image data in the NOAA View Global Data Explorer and then visit NOAA's Coastwatch to create graphs of the data you observed.
+You will use the data formats to look for correlations between phytoplankton blooms in the Gulf of California and the addition of nutrients through agricultural runoff from the surrounding land.

-- The maps below show the concentration of chlorophyll in the Gulf of California, averaged over the 8-day period from August 4-11 (left) and December 10-17, 2006.
+1. The maps below show the concentration of chlorophyll in the Gulf of California, averaged over the months of August (left) and December 2016.
 Concentrations are measured in milligrams per cubic meter (mg/m³).
-As the legend shows, red areas contain the greatest concentration of chlorophyll (and therefore the greatest concentration of phytoplankton), while the purple areas have very low chlorophyll concentrations.
+On these images, as the legend shows, red areas contain the greatest concentration of chlorophyll (and therefore the greatest concentration of phytoplankton), while the purple areas have very low chlorophyll concentrations.
 As you examine the images, familiarize yourself with the legend and look for areas of high and low chlorophyll concentration on each map.

 Stop and Think

 - Chlorophyll concentration is given in units of milligrams per cubic meter (mg/m³).
-Each data point represents the average chlorophyll concentration for the entire area within your selection box on a given date.
+Each data point represents the average chlorophyll concentration for the location requested in the Gulf of California.